RiccardoBiondi/segmentation/docs/source/script.rst

   I'm saving...
   [DONE]

 All the images will be divided into N subsamples, and a K-means clustering is performed for each subsample, after that a second clustering is performed in order to refine the clustering and provide the set of centroids.
 To control the parameters simply provides the following arguments when the script is execute:

---init : centroid initialization algorithm: if 0 the centroids will be initialized
-            randomly, if 1 the K-means++ center will be used.
+* init : centroid initialization algorithm: if 0 the centroids will be initialized randomly, if 1 the K-means++ center will be used.

---n : number of subsamples, as default as 100.
+* n : number of subsamples, as default as 100.

-Once the training is complete, the centroid file will be stored in '.pkl.npy' format.
+Once the training is complete, the centroid file will be stored in `.pkl.npy` format.

 .. note::

   please notice that this process may be time consuming and computational expansive

 .. _SimpleITK: https://simpleitk.readthedocs.io/en/master/IO.html
 .. _this: https://github.com/JoHof/lungmask